maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-even "01-15" >}}
-  {{< description "Intro to visualizations and Quick refresher for R Markdown/R Studio, & Lab 1" "We will start with a quick R Markdown refresher.
+  {{< description "Intro to visualizations and Quick refresher for R Markdown/R Studio" "We will start with a quick R Markdown refresher.
 We will then look at different types of visualizations with a specific focus on continuous variables.
 We will explore how different choices with these visualizations can change your inferences.
 If time permits, we will then move to string data more specifically and methods for quickly visualizing a corpus.
 We will then practice these topics with our second lab." >}}
   {{< wrap >}}
-{{< slides "w2" >}}
+{{< slides "" >}}
 {{< /wrap >}}
   {{< wrap >}}
-{{< assigned "lab-1" "Lab 1" >}}
+{{< assigned "" "" >}}
 {{< /wrap >}}
   {{< wrap >}}